jackc-dev/Task/README.md

 This is To-Do List app developed with SwiftUI and Xcode.

-Currently a demo version, with some funcionality have yet to develop, e.g. List sorting features, reminders, etc.

 Current working features include:

 - Add new list item feature